Frequently Asked Questions

 What makes up an average day in the Therapeutic Community (TC)?

 The day starts at 6am.
-There is a morning and afternoon walk, three group sessions and three work groups throughout the day.
-All residents are to participate in all activities.
-There is some spare time between therapy groups and work groups.
-The program finishes between 8.30-9.00pm with lights out at 10.00pm.
+There is a morning walk, three group sessions, three work groups and an afternoon walk per day.
+There is some spare time between therapy and work groups.
+The program finishes at 8.30pm with lights out at 10.00pm.

 How much individual counselling will I get?

 In a Therapeutic Community the majority of therapy is received in group-settings and from your peers who provide you with honest, behaviour-based feedback.
 Experienced AOD Workers facilitate group processes and in certain circumstances may also provide one-off counselling support.

 Your CentreLink payment goes into a supervised trust fund account and you receive a weekly allowance for personal expenses.
 Come prepared with enough personal resources and toiletries to last three weeks as it sometimes takes this long for enough CentreLink money to build up in your account.
 There is no borrowing, buying or lending money.
 Settle all bills, loans or direct debits or put them on hold prior to admission, or allocate someone to take care of them.
 Self-funded clients must be two weeks in advance for treatment at all times.

 What about my prescribed medications?

 Bring any medications and prescriptions required.
 A visiting medical officer will assess your medication needs and prescriptions will be filled as required.
 You must advise the Therapeutic Community staff of any injuries/illnesses prior to admission.

 What if I have dietary requirements?

 The TC has a set menu.
 If you have any special dietary needs these must be disclosed and discussed at assessment to ensure your needs are met.